-Peter van Straaten was born in Arnhem, where he made his first published drawings for his school newspaper.
-He got his artistic education at the Amsterdam-based Kunstnijverheidsschool, which is now known as the Gerrit Rietveld Academy.
+Peter van Straaten was born in Arnhem as the youngest of five boys.
+His father was an architect, and drawing became an important part of his childhood.
+He wandered through the woods with his brother Jan, and made meticulous illustrations for his birds' logbook.
+Peter made his first published drawings for his school newspaper and got his artistic education at the Amsterdam-based Kunstnijverheidsschool, which is now known as the Gerrit Rietveld Academy.
 One of his teachers there was Lex Metz.
 His older brother Gerard van Straaten was by then already active as a comic artist and illustrator.
 Peter began his professional career at the local Amsterdam newspaper Het Parool in 1958, initially as a reporter-artist and later as a political cartoonist.

-'Vader en Zoon' was first published in Het Parool on 12 November 1968 and ran until 1987.
+'Vader en Zoon' was first published in Het Parool on 12 November 1968 and ran for about 7000 episodes until 1987.
 Drawn as a text comic, with the captions below the images, the gags revolved around a conservative, right-wing father and his progressive, left-wing teenage son.
 The father is typically loud and impulsive, while the son tends to be calm and melancholic.
 The comic was a striking satire of the generation gap and reflected many political and social changes of the 1960s, 1970s and 1980s, with references to Maoism, the Cold War and the legalisation of marihuana.
 'Vader en Zoon' originally appeared weekly, but readers enjoyed their dialogues so much that it eventually became a daily comic.
 The series was made into a sitcom for VARA television in 1974, and was collected in several pocket books by Van Gennep since 1970.
+De Harmonie released a large volume collection of the strip in 2000, called 'De dikke vader & zoon'.
 The characters also received wax statues at the Amsterdam Madame Tussauds museum.

 Another comic by Van Straaten was 'Llewelyn Fflint', about a late Victorian scientist who solves mysteries with pseudo-scientific explanations.
 The comic was written by Belgian scriptwriter Yvan Delporte and published in the comics magazine Pep in 1972-1973.
 Although Van Straaten effectively brought the dark and misty streets of London to life, the format of the classic comic strip didn't suit him, and he called it quits after three stories.
 Years later, in 2016, Fred de Heij and Ger Apeldoorn revived 'Llewelyn Fflint' in the pages of the Stripglossy.